 Corporate Governance and the Board of Directors

-The Nomination and Remuneration Committee consists of the 5 non-executive directors and is chaired by David Titmuss.
-The Committee meets no less than 4 times a year and is primarily responsible for reviewing the structure, size and composition of the Board, the performance of the executive directors, and succession planning and remuneration of the directors and other senior executives.
+The Risk Committee (BRC) consists of 5 non-executive directors and is chaired by Mark Sismey-Durrant, an independent non-executive director on an interim basis.
+BRC meets no less than 4 times a year and is primarily responsible for monitoring the integrity of the risk management framework, the defining and monitoring of risk appetite and the effectiveness of risk management systems.